 Campaigns to Ban the Box around the U.S. have been started by a wide variety of people: formerly-incarcerated people, neighborhood legal services agencies, City Council members, Mayors, other elected officials.
 For any of our campaigns to win, it’s crucial that we build broad coalitions that recognize the grassroots voice of people who have been directly affected by this discrimination.
 To start a campaign in your area, check out our Ban the Box Campaign Tools.
 Contact Jesse Stout, email@example.com or firstname.lastname@example.org for a hard copy of our Ban the Box Organizers’ Toolkit and more information.

-In San Francisco, we are currently drafting legislation that will expand access to housing and jobs for people with conviction records.
-This legislation will set standards for how and when employers and housing providers may consider conviction records.
+In San Francisco, we helped pass legislation that has expanded access to housing and jobs for people with conviction records.
+This legislation sets standards for how and when employers and housing providers may consider conviction records; learn more here about this model legislation.

 Nationally, we are promoting the Fair Chance Pledge: banning the box at nonprofits and foundations.
 Click here to find out more.